Synthetixio/ipfs-follower/README.md

 ## Installation

-The scripts below will install [IPFS](https://ipfs.tech/), [IPFS Cluster](https://ipfscluster.io/), and configure them to run in the background when you start your computer, automatically pinning the files in the Synthetix Ecosystem IPFS Cluster.
+The scripts below will install [IPFS](https://ipfs.tech/) and [IPFS Cluster](https://ipfscluster.io/).
+It will also configure them to run in the background when you start your computer, automatically pinning the files in the Synthetix Ecosystem IPFS Cluster.

 ### MacOS